OpenCyphal-Garage/libcyphal/doc_source/related/dev.md

 part of the libuavcan toolchain but it should work.
 After you provision this image (i.e. `vagrant up`) you can attach USB CAN probes directly to it or you can setup `vcan` links which will allow the libuavcan linux examples to run normally.

+Note that there is currently a problem with cloning repositories on virtualbox shared directories.
+If you are using a virtualbox
+Vagrant provider you'll need to locate the external build directory outside of the share.
+You can use `-DLIBUAVCAN_EXT_FOLDER=/home/vagrant/libuavcan_build_ext` when you configure, for example.

 ### Vagrantfile

 ```